stefanotorresi/angular-best-practices-talk/README.md

 # Angular Best Practices Talk

-This repo hold a slide presentation about AngularJS best practices
+This repo holds a slide presentation about AngularJS best practices

 ## Browse